University of Jaffna

-The University of Jaffna (යාපනය විශ්වවිද්යාලය, Yāpanaya Wiśwawidyālaya; யாழ்ப்பாணப் பல்கலைக்கழகம்; abbreviated UoJ) is a public university in Jaffna, Sri Lanka.
+The University of Jaffna (யாழ்ப்பாணப் பல்கலைக்கழகம்; යාපනය විශ්වවිද්යාලය, Yāpanaya Wiśwawidyālaya; abbreviated UoJ) is a public university in Jaffna, Sri Lanka.
 Established in 1974 as the sixth campus of the University of Sri Lanka, it became an independent, autonomous university in 1979.

 The main campus is located in Thirunelvely, Jaffna.
 It also has faculties in Ariviyal Nagar near Kilinochchi, Kaithady and Maruthanarmadam near Chunnakam.
 It has thirteen faculties (Agriculture, Alied Health Science, Applied Science, Arts, Business Studies, Engineering, Graduate Studies, Hindu Studies, Management Studies and Commerce, Medicine, Science, Technology, and Technological Studies) and thirteen other academic units/centres.
 The university offers undergraduate and postgraduate courses that award various degrees.

 In 2016 the university had 7,972 students and 1,342 employees.
 It is the seventh largest university in Sri Lanka in student numbers.
 In 2015/16 the university admitted 3,009 undergraduates.
 UoJ had a recurrent budget of Rs.
 2.2 billion and a capital budget of Rs.
 1.2 billion in 2016.
 Its income in 2016 was Rs.
 3.5 billion of which Rs.
 3.4 billion (98%) was a grant from the central government in Colombo.

 The chancellor and the Vice-chancellor are Emeritus Professor Rajaratnam Kumaravadivel and Professor Sivakolundu Srisatkunarajah respectively.
 UoJ is a member of the Association of Commonwealth Universities.